NicolasMas/terraform-aws-basic-stack/README.md

 ## Running it

+### AWS credentials setup

-AWS credential need to be stored on you local machine, under the `~/.aws/credentials` file of your machine (MacOSX and Linux)
+AWS credentials need to be stored on your local machine, under the `~/.aws/credentials` file (MacOSX and Linux)
 ```shell
 | ~/Development/Singapore @ nicolasmbp (nicolasmas)
 | => cat ~/.aws/credentials